 ENG108: College Writing and Research is a course that builds on ENG104: College Writing and Rhetoric.
-Many of the foundations of ENG104 will be emphasized again in ENG108 with the addition of an emphasis on college level research and more sophisticated source-based arguments.
-In ENG108, there will be continued emphasis on writing practices/processes (prewriting, drafting, revision) as well as reinforcement of rhetoric as the art of persuasion (argument).
-Critical thinking skills are developed in many areas (identifying and understanding scholarly or credible sources, integrating others' perspectives into one's own argument, analyzing audience).
+ENG108 will emphasize many of the foundation skills of ENG104, with the addition of an emphasis on college level research and more sophisticated source-based arguments.
+ENG108 continues to emphasize writing practices/processes (pre-writing, drafting, revision) as well as reinforcement of rhetoric as the art of persuasion (argument).
+Students will develop critical thinking skills in many areas (identifying and understanding scholarly or credible sources, integrating others' perspectives into one's own argument, analyzing audience).